zmrui/FlightSizeLearn/README.md

 The system combines kernel-space TCP monitoring with user-space machine learning to provide accurate TCP flight size estimation.
 It includes:

+- **Kernel Patches**: Patches to support replacing FlightSize with the predicted value.
 - **Kernel Modules**: TCP monitoring and sysfs interface for ML predictions
-- **ML Prediction Engine**: XGBoost-based flight size estimation using tl2cgen
+- **ML Prediction Engine**: XGBoost-based flight size estimation.
+The XGBoost is compiled into a C binary program.
 - **Network Testbeds**: Mininet and Mahimahi-based controlled testing environments
 - **Experiment Automation**: Parameter sweep and batch testing capabilities